 More than 70 percent of Nepal’s population works in agriculture, yet this South Asian country struggles to produce an adequate and affordable supply of food.
 Weak growth in agricultural production and low crop yields have weakened rural economies, increasing urban and international migration and straining the ability of families to avoid malnutrition.
 Two out of every three Nepalese suffer from food insecurity at some time during the year and the prevalence of stunting for Nepal stands at 37.4 percent nationally while 47 percent of children under 5 are stunted in Feed the Future target regions.

 Addressing undernutrition is a major priority for the Government of Nepal.
-Nepal has been a member of the Scaling Up Nutrition movement since 2012, and its Multi-Sector Nutrition Plan aims to
+Nepal has been a member of the Scaling Up Nutrition movement since 2012 and its Multi-Sector Nutrition Plan aims to

 Feed the Future supports the following programs, partnerships and organizations in Nepal.